softlab-ntua/bencherl/app/README.md

-This is where any applications that need to be benchmarked can reside.
+This is where applications that are to be benchmarked may be put.